 More than one million sites online today are eCommerce sites (that account for over Three Trillion Dollars annually!)
 In 2020 more and more people were moving away from traditional 8-5 gigs and were looking into the lucrative world of eCommerce.

 But, what actually is it, and how do you even get started with such a massive market?
 I will be answering all these questions and more.

 Let’s get started.

-Now that we know what is eCommerce website, let’s find out how to start your own business.
+Now that we know what an eCommerce website is let’s find out how to start your own business.

 Choose Your Platform

 There are many platforms to choose from, but the best way to determine what is the best website builder for eCommerce, you need to know what you want to sell and how.